FTC-Team14140/vr_physics/README.md

-# NEW:  3D Version of Virtual Robot
+# NEW:  Using ODE4J to make the 3D simulator phyics based.
+# WORK IN PROGRESS -- NOT YET FUNCTIONAL

 ![](/readme_image.jpg)